Luitpoldings: Babenberger

 According to early tradition (as well as later Babenberger chroniclers), Luitpold descended from the Popponids or Elder House of Babenberg, who in turn descending from the Frankish Robertians.
 At the same time, the Younger Babenberger, through their progenitor Leopold I, Margrave of Austria, are often assumed in older literature to descend from Luitpold (most likely due to the similarity of their names).
 Thus Luitpold would be the link between the Elder and Younger Babenberger.

 But in fact, Luitpold was probably linked with the enemies of the Elder Babenberger, the Conradines, through his aunt and seemed to have played an active role by heading a Conradine army during the early phases of the clashes around the Babenberg Feud [de] that led to their near-extinction.

 One possible link could have been created after the fall of the Babenberger, through Luitpold's unnamed sister.
 Apart from fathering Luitpold and his direct heir, Ernst III, Ernst II also had a daughter.
 This daughter married Henry III of Babenberg, a surviving son after the Feud, binding the two dynasties together and adding further legitimacy to Luitpold's power.

 Welf

-Luitpold's mother is no known, but she is speculated to have been a Welf daughter of Conrad I the Elder.
+Luitpold's mother is not known, but she is speculated to have been a Welf daughter of Conrad I the Elder.